An Effective Method for Identifying Clusters of Robot Strengths

 \begin{subsection}{Application} In the divisions of the 2018 and 2019 FRC Houston and Detroit championships, there were 110 to 114 scheduled matches involving 66 to 68 robots in the qualification stage.
-Under the playoff system of the FRC, 14 to 18 matches were played by top-8 robotics teams and their alliance partners.
+Under the playoff system of the FRC, 14 to 18 matches were played by top eight robotics teams and their self-selected alliance partners.
 Details of the data description and processing can be found in \cite{LCT2021}.
-To ensure better quality of data, we removed one match with extremely high scores in the Turing division of the 2018 FRC Houston championship.
-For each WMPRC candidate model, its MSPE and MSPEB estimates were computed as in (\ref{eq:mspey_hat}) -- (\ref{eq:mspebd_hat}).
-The MINR and RC between robot strengths of two selected optimal models were further computed as in (\ref{eq:MINR}) and (\ref{eq:RC}), respectively.
+In the data analysis, one match with extremely high scores in the Turing division of the 2018 FRC Houston championship was removed to ensure better quality of data.
+We further computed the MSPE and MSPEB estimates of each WMPRC candidate model as in (\ref{eq:mspey_hat}) and (\ref{eq:mspeby_hat}) and the MINR and RC of two selected optimal models as in (\ref{eq:MINR}) and (\ref{eq:RC}).